-Defining environmental goals – what are you looking to monitor?
+Defining environmental monitoring goals – what are you looking to understand about your collection?

 When setting up an environmental monitoring program one of the first questions to ask is what are you looking to monitor.
 Like with any program you need to have an idea of what you are trying to accomplish.
 Having an understanding about what your monitoring goals are will allow you to determine placement of loggers and influence data analysis, yielding results that should inform actions to better improve the collection environment or energy use in some manner.

 As you begin to plan your monitoring program, sit down with your environmental management team to determine what the goals of the monitoring program are.

 You may find that the team as a whole has several different monitoring goals.
 Some members of the team may aim for collection preservation while others may be looking to improve sustainability.
 In the end, having multiple goals is perfectly fine as long as they are properly defined.

 A major goal of many institutions that establish a data monitoring program is to help identify how their building may influence their collection spaces.
 Whether you have a mechanical system or not your building will play a significant role in your environment.

 If your building is poorly insulated you may see how quickly exterior temperatures impact your collection space.

 In facilities with little to no vapor barrier you can see how major moisture events, like storms, can impact your collection space.
 However, understanding your building is not limited to only these events.